-I think most of us feel the pressure to “pull out all the stops” for Easter, whether that means a drama, special choir number, special communion service, hired orchestra, etc. What are some ways you have sought to make the celebration of the Resurrection special at Covenant Life?
+I think most of us feel the pressure to “pull out all the stops” for Easter, whether that means a drama, special choir number, special communion service, hired orchestra, etc. What are some ways you have sought to make the celebration of the Resurrection special at your church?
 Does your congregation and/or pastoral team do anything different to make that Sunday a more focused evangelistic outreach?

 Many non-Christians are more likely to attend a Sunday meeting on “special” days like Christmas and Easter.
 Reasons vary.
 It may be persistent family members or neighbors.
 It might be the big production the church is advertising.
 I’d think for many it helps alleviate the guilt they experience for not going all the other Sundays in the year.
 On a more profound level, they come because God is drawing them by his Spirit to hear the Good News of the Gospel.

 I’ve been blessed to serve with men who recognize the opportunities holidays provide for evangelism without feeling the pressure to “pull out all the stops” as can be our tendency.
 We do see it as an evangelistic opportunity and plan accordingly.

 These are some of the things I’ve done over the years:

 - Have one or more vocal solos.

 - Have someone share how they were converted.

 - Make guests aware of other opportunities to learn about Christianity.

 - Perform a five to ten minute drama that alludes to the meaning of the resurrection or portrays it.